Tannin: Other methods

 400 mg of sample tannins are dissolved in 100 ml of distilled water.
-3 g of slightly chromated hide-powder previously dried in vacuum for 24h over CaCl_{2} are added and the mixture stirred for 1 h at ambient temperature.
+3 g of slightly chromated hide-powder previously dried in vacuum for 24 hours over CaCl_{2} are added and the mixture stirred for 1 hour at ambient temperature.
 The suspension is filtered without vacuum through a sintered glass filter.
 The weight gain of the hide-powder expressed as a percentage of the weight of the starting material is equated to the percentage of tannin in the sample.